hn46/QE-Automators/README.md

 Goto [Wiki page](https://github.com/hn46/QE-Automators/wiki) to learn how to use the scripts.

 If your are having any problem then go __Issues__ tab, create a __New Issue__ and describe your problem.
-You can also contact me by sending DM on facebook.
+You can also contact me by sending DMs on facebook.